What Is Sleep Inertia? Causes, How Long It Lasts & 7 Fast Fixes

 Eliminate sleep inertia at the source

-Calculate your exact wake-up times to always exit at the right sleep cycle stage — the #1 evidence-based countermeasure used in aviation and military protocols.
+Calculate your exact wake-up times to always exit at the right sleep cycle stage — a strategy grounded in aviation and military sleep research.

 Sleep Cycle Calculator → Nap Calculator